 Combine the apricot preserves and Dijon and brush half over the tops of the salami.

 Smoke another 30 minutes then brush with the remaining glaze and smoke another 30 minutes.

 Remove from the smoker.

 Serve as is, with a knife for slicing, as a great topping for crackers.
 I also sliced the salami and served it on sandwiches.

-This double-smoked ham was perfect for sandwiches, salads, and just eaten as-is.
+This smoked and glazed spiral-sliced ham was perfect for sandwiches, salads, and just eaten as-is.

-The glaze on this zesty grilled ham steak is easy to throw together, combining the sweetness of brown sugar, the tartness of lemon, and the kick of horseradish.
+The glaze on this zesty grilled ham steak is easy to throw together.
+It combines the sweetness of brown sugar, the tartness of lemon, and the kick of horseradish.
 It makes for a great side for breakfast-for-dinner.

 This glaze would be great on other pork dishes… such as grilled pork loin or tenderloin.
 You could also brush the glaze onto bacon just before it’s done baking in the oven.